learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 11.13.
-How do you determine whether object is frozen or not?
+## Q. How do you determine whether object is frozen or not?

 `Object.isFrozen()` method is used to determine if an object is frozen or not.
 An object is frozen if all of the below conditions hold true,